objectbox/objectbox-dart/README.md

 Oh, and there is one more thing...
 😮 [**Data Sync**](https://objectbox.io/sync/) - keeps data in sync offline or online, between devices and servers.

-## Getting Started (in your App)
+## Getting Started

 To start using ObjectBox in your Flutter/Dart app, head over to

 * the [ObjectBox pub.dev page](https://pub.dev/packages/objectbox) or
 * check out our [Getting Started Guide](https://docs.objectbox.io/getting-started).
-* if you prefer to start with a video tutorial, [here you go](https://www.youtube.com/watch?v=BBlr8F8m9lo)
+* if you prefer video, in this tutorial you'll [learn how to persist data locally in your Flutter App](https://www.youtube.com/watch?v=BBlr8F8m9lo)

-## Getting Started with this Repository

-Do you want to check out the ObjectBox code itself?
-E.g. see in action, run tests, or even contribute code?
-Great!
-Clone/check out this repository and run this to generate code and get you started quickly:

-    ./tool/init.sh

-Also, make sure to have a look at the [contribution guidelines](CONTRIBUTING.md) - we are looking forward to your contribution.

 ## Flutter Database Performance Benchmarks